typst/typst/docs/src/reference/types.md

 - returns: any

 ### zip()

 Zips the array with another array.
-If the two arrays are of unequal length, it will only zip up until the last element of the smaller array and the rest will be ignored.
+If the two arrays are of unequal length, it will only zip up until the last element of the smaller array and the remaining elements will be ignored.
+The return value is an array where each element is yet another array of size 2.

 - other: array (positional, required)
   The other array which should be zipped with the current one.
+- returns: array

 ### any()

 Whether the given function returns `{true}` for any item in the array.

 - test: function (positional, required)